 The results indicate that multidisciplinarity, artistry, risk level, and project type were the projects’ meaningful characteristics.
 Of the five categories of projects undertaken in the Computer Music course, sonification was the riskiest type of project that combined multiple disciplines.
 These risky projects were rated as the most creative.
 Students who defined themselves as self-learners combined more disciplines in their projects than did others.
 The plugins that were developed during the study were built using components with dedicated roles, and thus gave students a deeper understanding of software architecture.
 The computational analysis reinforced the hypothesis that multidisciplinarity, artistry, risk level, and project type influenced creativity regardless of whether the project was a research project or an applicative project.

 Future investigations are recommended to validate the nature of the conclusions that can be drawn from this study.
-Future studies could investigate creativity, multidisciplinarity, and artistry among students using the Muzilator platform to support or refute the claims made in this work.
+Future studies could investigate creativity, multidisciplinarity, and artistry among students using the Muzilator platform and the proposed educational method in this paper based on three phases: HCI, computational plugin and the final project.
+Future studies can support or refute the claims made in this work.
 The experiment proposed in this work can be repeated with many participants during an academic course or a hackathon to improve the ordinal classification model and the estimated results.
 Also, in future studies, the collaboration process could be tested.
 This can be accomplished easily with the Muzilator, as the plugins are independent entities that also interface with the platform.

 Ethics